Mike Tyson stands on the verge of revealing his imminent comeback opponent in what may well turn out to be the worst-kept secret in boxing.

-Both are simultaneously training and posting video clips, with the intention of coming out of retirement to compete for charitable causes.
+Both are simultaneously training and posting video clips to come out of retirement to compete in charitable causes.

-As things currently stand, neither have been willing to ratify the rumors of a trilogy meeting.
+As things currently stand, neither has been willing to ratify the rumors of a trilogy meeting.

 The pair met in the mid-nineties in two massively successful bouts, financially.
 In the initial meeting, Tyson lost convincingly via TKO in the eleventh.

-In the rematch, one of the most controversial events ever seen in a boxing ring took place.
-Tyson took a chunk out of Holyfield’s ear in what has since become known as ‘The Bite Fight’.
+One of the most controversial events ever seen in a boxing ring occurred in the rematch.
+Tyson took a chunk out of Holyfield’s ear in what has since become known as ‘The Bite Fight.’

-Tyson and Holyfield have stated their interest in the bout, although continue to step away from fully stating the fight could happen.
+Tyson and Holyfield have stated their interest in the bout, although they continue to step away from fully expressing the fight could happen.

 If it does, it may well be a song and dance the fans could have done without.